For years, my worst enemy was lurking right in my own business: vagueness.

 Want to know how a prospect scorecard can help your business identify best-fit buyers, too?
 Read on.

-A prospect scorecard is a linchpin with a tickle-down effect throughout your entire company.
+A prospect scorecard is a linchpin with a trickle-down effect throughout your entire company.
 For example, you can’t scale your marketing if your sales engine isn’t in place.
 Otherwise, you’re just adding unqualified leads to a leaky prospect funnel.

 Ultimately, a business without a prospect scorecard (which, for many years, was my own) suffers from: